Plant Profile Part Sun, Full Shade

 According to Brooklyn Bridge Park, “Leaves can look ragged in summer when left unwatered, so it’s good to plant Stylophorum [Celandine Poppy] behind plants that can hide it or plan to cutback.”

-Celandine Poppy is an excellent native flower for any shady, consistently moist area.
-Because they are short, they are also perfect for borders or underneath trees.
-Plant them once and they will come back, year after year.
+Celandine poppy is an excellent native flower for any shady, consistently moist area.
+Because it is short, it is also perfect for borders or underneath trees.
+Plant it once, and it will come back year after year.
+Planting a shade garden?
+Visit our Beginner’s Guide to Native Azaleas, or our Beginner’s Guide to Foamflower.
 Happy planting!

 UPDATED —